-Conventional wisdom teaches that ethernet switches provide better security because they are supposed to forward traffic only to the appropriate port, without relaying it to unintended recipients where a passive sniffer may be in action [1, 2].
+Classical training in computer networking teaches that ethernet switches provide better security because they are supposed to forward traffic only to the appropriate port, without relaying it to unintended recipients where a passive sniffer may be in action [1, 2].
 ARP spoofing is a powerful technique that circumvents this protection, being often used as a first step in more elaborate attacks.
-Although well known in the security practicioners communities [3, 4, 5], it is still surprisingly absent from the standard training and textbooks in networking.
+Although well known in the security practictioners communities [3, 4, 5], it is still surprisingly absent from the standard training and textbooks in networking.
 This, along with a lack of specialized tools to detect it, makes most real life attacks go entirely unnoticed.

 Although a few tools and some newer IDSs can detect ARP anomalies, most of them do not specifically target ARP spoofing - an interesting attack to detect because it is highly intentional.
-Besides, most IDSs rely on snifferbased sensors to detect those anomalies, greatly restricting their effectiveness in switched networks.
+No viruses or worms use it, so when such attack is in effect, there is certainly some human controlling it.
+Besides, most IDSs rely on sniffer-based sensors to detect those anomalies, greatly restricting their effectiveness in switched networks.